Greatbotmaker/Userbots-new-deploy-cloud-free/README.md

 Ultroid Userboat Heroku is banned.

-What a big problem using Altroid.
+What a big problem using ultroid.

 But now it is not a problem.